bensincs/bensincs/README.md

 - :seedling: Learning new technologies is my passion.

-- :zap: In run a company called Lunite Ltd where we help build applications for causes close to our hearts.
+- :zap: In run a small company called Lunite Ltd where we help build applications for causes close to our hearts.

 - :mailbox: How to reach me: ben@sincs.co.uk